theNewDynamic/oregonsadventurecoast.com/content/adventure/scenic-drives.md

 ---
 title: Scenic Drives
-url: /scenic-drives
+url: "/scenic-drives"
-photo: /img/scenic-drives-sub-header.jpg
+photo: "/img/scenic-drives-sub-header.jpg"
 seo:
-  description: >-
-    Plan a scenic drive on your Oregon Coast vacation!
-Lots of things to see and
+  description: 'Plan a scenic drive on your Oregon Coast vacation!
+Lots of things
-    do: from urban lights, to sunsets or moonlit ocean backdrops, to rivers & parks, a part of your adventure can be cruising in your car.
+    to see and do: from urban lights, to sunsets or moonlit ocean backdrops, to rivers & parks, a part of your adventure can be cruising in your car.'
   title: Oregon Coast Things to Do - Scenic Drives | Oregon's Adventure Coast

 ---
 ## GET OUT OF TOWN!